Helping deaf children learn to listen and talk since 1981

 Shirley and David Metherell MBEs set up The Elizabeth Foundation 40 years ago to help preschool deaf children learn to listen and talk.
 Shirley sadly passed away in August 2021.

 During 2021, we are marking the first 40 years of the charity's work in a variety of ways - and on this page you can find out more.

-In these videos you can find out about our story over the last forty years.
+In our "40 years of memories" video you can find out about our story over the last four decades.

 Listen to Shirley as she describes how she was inspired to set up the charity.
 Hear the memories of former students from each decade from the 1980s to the 2020s.